 21. Test Products Online

 Every reputable software product that has ever been released, from websites to mobile apps to downloadable programs, has been user-tested.
 And while many of these user tests were probably conducted by interested early adopters, many more have been carried out by paid testers.
 This could be a good option to make money in college.

-The interface and process is simple and easy to learn.
-What takes a bit of practice is providing polite, and specific feedback to developers.
-You’re rated on the quality of your feedback if you use this site, so make sure you have (or can develop) a knack for delivering quality advice, promptly and diplomatically.
+The interface and process are simple and easy to learn.
+What takes a bit of practice is providing polite and specific feedback to developers.
+You’re rated on the quality of your feedback if you use this site, so make sure you have (or can develop) a knack for delivering quality advice promptly and diplomatically.
 (Note: Any technical knowledge you have can be very helpful during communication.)

 For some, this may be one of the most lucrative jobs available to college students, and not because of the base salary.
 Servers often earn less than minimum wage.
 However, as you may have already learned, many server jobs more than make up for that low base salary in the form of tips.